mijp1/castep-docs/docs/tutorials/GA/Silicon.md

 ![2nd vesta image](16_7_2x2.png)

 As expected of GA, it has managed to improve the structure through multiple generations.
 If you wish, you could continue to run it for more generations by keeping the `continuation` line and increasing `ga_max_gens` more - in fact, if using a different seed or if your environment processed said seed differently, you may have to - 6 more generations aren't guranteed to find a new lowest enthalpy structure!

-The `devel_code` block is a bit more complex.
-The fact that pair potentials are used are defined in both the `GA` sub-block and `GEOM` sub-block, again necessary for speed.
-The `CMD` sub-block is there so that geometry optimisations are performed on all members: what happens is `cell` files are generated (initially randomly and in the 1st generation onwards by breeding + mutation), as well as respective `param` files that tell them to geometry optimise, for each member, and then they are run.

-Like standard CASTEP, the CASTEP GA requires both a cell and a param file input.
-However, we likely do not know what the best cell structure is.
-As such, we give a cell that contains multiple ions of the species that we are interested in.
-The number of ions given in this cell is used as a baseline for the number of ions in cells created & bred over the course of the GA, where at least one ion of each species will always be represented at least once in each cell.
-We can also fix the number of ions in each population member to match that in the input cell.
-We should not add too few ions, as cells with more ions contain more \`genetic information', meaning smaller cells don't benefit from breeding operations as much.

-The exact positions of the ions in the input cell file does not matter, as they will be randomised during the initial population generation.
-However, the cell given should be a \`reasonable' guess w.r.t. the cell density (as the density of the input cell is used when creating the initial randomised population).
-I.e. the total density of the input cell should not be unreasonable, though the exact ionic positions do not matter.

-For example, looking at the `Si.cell` in `./1_Si_SW_GA/Si.cell` we see the cell is cubic with a not unreasonable volume for 8 Si ions, though the positions of those 8 ions is random.

-The param file is similar to a standard CASTEP input file, with some extra GA specific parameters.
-The GA copies all of the parameters to each bred population member, changing only the `task` to `geometry optimization`, before performing geometry optimisations for fitness evaluation.
-This means we can use any of the tools CASTEP has available during the populations geometry optimisation.
-N.B. any GA parameters passed to a standard CASTEP geometry optimisation, *e.g.* `ga_pop_size`, are ignored by CASTEP.

-Looking at the `Si.param` file we see the task is set to `genetic algor` and we are running with a population size of 12 over 12 generations.
-There are a few GA specific parameters given in the devel code block, the main ones are

--   `CMD: mpirun -n 1 castep.mpi :ENDCMD`
-    -   This gives the command that will be used to call CASTEP to perform the geometry optimisations on each population member.
-This can be changed to any valid call, for example to run over many cores.
-    -   A serial calculation is used here as we are using cheap pair potentials.
--   `AS=T` and `MS=3`
-    -   This allows asynchronous parellisation, where 3 population members will have geom-opts performed at the same time.

-These parameters are chosen due to computational resources available in this workshop, but can be trivially increased based on available resources.

-The large comment block at the bottom of the input file lists a lot of parameters that can be used with the various GA methods currently implemented.
-However, for now let's run a GA!

-## Running the CASTEP GA (Approx. 5-6 mins runtime)

-First lets check our CASTEP and CASTEP GA binaries are accessible by running:

-    which castep_GA && which castep.mpi

-This should return something like

-    /tmp/castep_GA_workshop_venv/bin/castep_GA
-    /tmp/castep_GA_workshop_venv/bin/castep.mpi

-Your paths may differ but as long as this command completes without error everything we need is (hopefully) set up correctly.

-To run CASTEP GA simply call

-    castep_GA Si

-and the GA will start, which will take approximately 5-6 minutes to run.
-While this is running have a look at the next subsection for a description of the output files that are being created.

-## CASTEP GA Output Files

-The CASTEP GA generates a lot of output files; as well as a main GA output `<seed>.castep` there are also input and output files for each population member.
-The population member seeds are labeled with the generation and population number, for example

-    Si.gen_002_mem_006.cell

-is the input cell file for the 6<sup>th</sup> member of generation 2.
-You should see input files being generated periodically (a generation at a time).
-In-between the output file generation geometry optimisations are automatically performed on each population member (here asynchronously 3 at a time).

-If the Si CASTEP run we started in the last section is still running we can have a look at the main output file.
-In a ***new*** terminal window navigate to

-    ./CASTEP_workshop_GA/1_Si_SW_GA

-and run

-    tail -f Si.castep

-This will show us the output of the main GA `Si.castep` file being generated in real time.

-The main output file contains a lot of information and can be a bit overwhelming.
-It gives all the parent structures and the pre and post geometry optimisation child structures as well as information about mutation operations.
-Once this GA run has completed move on to the next section to analyse our output files.

 ## Analysing the GA Output Files